 Tooth.eco have created an eco toothbrush that people want to keep forever, still recognising that the heads have to be disposable.
 They minimise the environmental impact by making the replaceable heads as small as possible and from plant-based, biodegradable plastic, while the rest can be kept for a lifetime.

 To complement your toothbrush, Georganic’s Eco-friendly Vegan toothpaste, mouthwash and floss will help you live more sustainably.
-Their products come in glass and aluminum jars that are designed to be reusable in every way possible from food storage to tiny plant pots.
+Their products come in glass and aluminium jars that are designed to be reusable in every way possible from food storage to tiny plant pots.
 And even better - they are packaged in zero-waste, fully biodegradable and compostable kraft paper cardboard boxes!

 Photo: Georganics mineral toothpaste (Source: Unsplash)